simplitech/serialized-request/README.md

 // then the listeners will be called
 // startCbCount and endCbCount are both 1 now

-RequestListener.clearListener('foo', startCb) // you can remove the specific listener RequestListener.clearListener('foo') // or remove all listeners of that name
+RequestListener.removeListener(startCb) // you can remove the specific listener RequestListener.clearListeners() // or remove all listeners of that name
 ```
 Listeners can use the endpoint instead of the request name aswell